Texas teen accused of setting her dad up to be carjacked at gunpoint

 At first, authorities believed Susan Mize was just a victim.

-The teen and her father were reportedly held at gunpoint shortly before midnight Saturday at an intersection in Spring, Texas, by two male suspects who demanded cash.
+The teen and her father reportedly were held at gunpoint shortly before midnight Saturday at an intersection in Spring, Texas, by two male suspects who demanded cash.

 The suspects climbed into the vehicle and demanded the dad drive them to his home so they could obtain more money, according to the Montgomery County Police Reporter.